mountaincharlie/project-one-rock-climbing/README.md

     * The role = "note" attribute to my Safety First message on my The Three Main Climbign Disciplines page and on the background page paragraph which prompts the user to get in contact if they think I've missed something on the site.
 This was because these paragraphs were designed to act more as 'side notes' to the main content.
     * The role = "navigation" to the div elements in my footer, which I needed to use in order to float the lists of links to the left and right of the footer, along with the aria-label = "Footer links to contact form or site credits" (for the left div) and aria-label = "Footer links to social media pages" (for the right div).
     * A div around the list of viewport fixed links I have fixed to the lower right hand side so that I could use the role = "navigation" aria-label = "Links to page top or homepage" attributes.
-* Used the <a href = "https://www.digitala11y.com/definition-role/">WAI-ARIA: Role=Definition</a> Digital A11Y webpage to learn how the role = "definition" attribute can be used the aria-labelledby attribute for definitions, so I applied this to my info-tiles in my Background and The Three Main Climbing Disciplines pages by:
+* Used the <a href = "https://www.digitala11y.com/definition-role/">WAI-ARIA: Role=Definition</a> Digital A11Y webpage to learn how the role = "definition" attribute can be used with the aria-labelledby attribute for definitions, so I applied this to my info-tiles in my Background and The Three Main Climbing Disciplines pages by:

 ```
 <div aria-labelledby = "term-id">